 “I knew that lump wasn’t supposed to be there, but I figured I would just wait until after hunting season to get it checked,” says the Gilbert, Minn. man.
 “I’m glad I didn’t wait.”

-His wife, April, convinced him to see family physician Teresa St. George, MD, at Fairview Mesaba Clinics – Mountain Iron.
-Teresa was concerned and had surgeon Sandra Hanson, MD, who happened to be at the clinic at the time, take a look.
+His wife, April, convinced him to see a family physician at Fairview Mesaba Clinics – Mountain Iron who was concerned and had a surgeon who happened to be at the clinic at the time, take a look.